NCC-Computer-Club-Projects/NCC-Computer-Club-Website/site/README.md

 ![NCCCC Logo](./assets/images/logo/ncccc-logo.svg)

-# MB Applications
+# Main Site

-This is my personal setup for creating React web applications.
-The application includes support for React, Typescript, and SASS.
-It is bundled using Webpack.
+This is the main website for NCCCC.

 ## Licensing

 This project is licensed under the terms of the [MIT license](./LICENSE.txt).